jens-na/jens-na.github.io/_posts/2014-01-22-jekyll-deploy-own-server.md

 {{ page.title }}
 ================
-Recently I wrote about [how awesome Jekyll, GitHub and Travis fits together][1].
+Recently I wrote about [how awesome Jekyll, GitHub and Travis fit together][1].
 Now, I couple of weeks later I made the decision to deploy my private Jekyll based home page to my *own* server, because I like to use Jekyll with plugins.